Loahit5101/GPU-Accelerated-Monocular-Visual-Odometry/README.md

-# CUDA accelerated Monocular Visual Odometry
+# GPU accelerated Monocular Visual Odometry

 This project aims to build a Monocular Visual odometry pipeline using C++, CUDA and OpenCV on the KITTI odometry dataset.